Updated 1 August 2023

-The careful and appropriate processing of your personal data is of primary importance to the Koskisen Group (Koskisen Oy, Kosava-Kiinteistöt Oy, Koskisen Sp.Zo.o.).
+The careful and appropriate processing of your personal data is of primary importance to the Koskisen Corporation (Koskisen Corporation, Kosava-Kiinteistöt Oy, Koskisen Sp.Zo.o.).
 We comply with data protection legislation and good data management and processing practices when processing your personal data, and we make sure that your privacy is not compromised.

 Processing your personal data allows us to serve you better.
 We collect and utilise personal data to produce products and services and to develop and offer new services.
 This allows us to better respond to your needs.

 We may periodically change our data protection practices as we develop our services or as legislation changes.
 You can find the latest version of our data protection practices on this page.

 In this Privacy Statement, we describe in greater detail, for instance:

 - the kind of data that is collected about our customers and the users of our web services